-Joe has over a decade of experience in safety and organizational reliability supporting organizations in varying sizes and industries primarily through a lead consultant and director role with large international consulting firms as well as regional firms.
-Joe has extensive experience in enhancing organizations performance through leadership development, Safety Management Systems, regulatory compliance, predictive analytics, conflict resolution, strategic & operational planning and personnel management.
-Joe has supported customer through hazard recognition coaching, safety committee development, behavior based safety implementation, support and data analysis.
-Joe has a passion for assisting organizations in their pursuit of safety excellence by identifuing and mitigating the most dangerous risk and hazards that lead to a sever incident and fatality potential (SIF).
-Joe leads by example through positive reinforcement, positive coaching to motivate sustainable behavior change to enhance the overall organizational culture with a dedication to an inclusive safety culture.
+Joe has over a decade of experience in safety and organizational reliability supporting organizations of varying sizes and industries primarily through a lead consultant and director role with large international consulting firms as well as regional firms.
+Joe has extensive experience in enhancing organizations’ performance through leadership development, Safety Management Systems, regulatory compliance, predictive analytics, conflict resolution, strategic & operational planning, and personnel management.
+Joe has supported customers through hazard recognition coaching, safety committee development, behavior-based safety implementation, support, and data analysis.
+Joe has a passion for assisting organizations in their pursuit of safety excellence by identifying and mitigating the most dangerous risk and hazards that lead to the severe incident and fatality potential (SIF).
+Joe leads by example through positive reinforcement, and positive coaching to motivate sustainable behavior change to enhance the overall organizational culture with a dedication to an inclusive safety culture.
+Joe is a Certified Safety Professional (CSP) through the Board of Certified Safety Professionals (BSCP) as well as a Certified Safety and Health Official (CSHO) through the OSHA education outreach. with a dedication to an inclusive safety culture.
 Joe is a Certified Safety Professional (CSP) through the Board of Certified Safety Professionals (BSCP) as well as a Certified Safety and Health Official (CSHO) through the OSHA education outreach.

 Senior Safety Consultant

-Chris began his career as a Park Ranger in the US Corp of Engineers Co-op program, interpreting and enforcing federal, state and local recreational laws, regulations and policies, while leading operations and providing a safe recreational experience.
+Chris began his career as a Park Ranger in the US Corp of Engineers Co-op program, interpreting and enforcing federal, state, and local recreational laws, regulations, and policies, while leading operations and providing a safe recreational experience.
 Following the Park Ranger program, Chris transitioned into heavy equipment operation focusing on large earth-moving equipment.
-During this tenure, Chris began his passion into training and safety.
+During this tenure, Chris began his passion for training and safety.
 Following his heavy equipment career, he shifted into the Iowa DOT Highway and Maintenance division, performing various duties including field safety responsibilities.
-Since 2004, he has been a volunteer firefighter, first responder and certified EMT.
-Chris assists with coordinating training activities, expanding his knowledge into high/low angle rope rescue, grain bin safety, hazmat, among many other public safety initiatives.
-Chris exemplifies the entrepreneur and community based ethics that are paramount for an effective cultural change agent.
+Since 2004, he has been a volunteer firefighter, first responder, and certified EMT.
+Chris assists with coordinating training activities, expanding his knowledge into high/low angle rope rescue, grain bin safety, and hazmat, among many other public safety initiatives.
+Chris exemplifies the entrepreneur and community-based ethics that are paramount for an effective cultural change agent